Fetch Token

 const { errorMessage, status, token } = await serviceAuthToken.getServiceAuthToken(5000);

-errorMessage: any error message received.status: the network error status (e.g., 200, 500).token: the JWT token.
+errorMessage: Any error message returned.status: The HTTP status (for example, 200, 500).token: The JWT token.

 2. reset

-This function clears the cached JWT token.
+Clears the cached JWT token.

 Complete Example